CharlesDong/gl-framework/README.md

 An OpenGL framework set in C++ used by myself to create 2D/3D games.

-*Note: the framework is currently incomplete, so the following is just planning.*

 ## Introduction

 The framework can be divided into two parts: one is about OpenGL tools, and another is common utilities.